Possibly the Greatest Alchemist of All Time: Anime

 An anime television series adaptation was announced on May 9, 2024.
 It is produced by Studio Comet and directed by Naoyuki Kuzuya, with Mitsutaka Hirota writing series scripts, Sayaka Anesaki designing the characters, and Hiroshi Nakamura composing the music.
 The series aired from January 8 to March 26, 2025, on Tokyo MX and BS11.
 The opening theme song is "TREASURE!", performed by Dialogue+, while the ending theme song is "Twinkle Days" (トゥインクル・デイズ), performed by harmoe.
 Crunchyroll streamed the series.
+The company is set to release the series in Blu-ray set on March 10, 2026.

 A second season was announced on September 11, 2025.